 Three obstacles in Chinese flower industry

-First is the lack of innovation in the development of new species.
 For flower production companies in most countries, it is important to cultivate new strands of species to differentiate their flowers and increase their sales.
 China has both the resources and ability to do this, but the lag of protection for new varieties has prevented companies from doing so.

 Lack of large-scale production companies